colinaut/action-form/README.md

 ## `<af-group-count>`

 Shadow DOM element that displays the number of checked or valid fields in a fieldset.
 It also indicates validity based on the min or max value.
+The af-error automatically adds this; however you can add your own instead if you want it to be visible.

 ## `<af-step>`

 Form step wrapper.
-Automatically adds previous and next buttons unless footer is overridden.
+Automatically adds previous, next, and a final submit buttons unless footer is overridden.
 This element is light DOM unless you add a declarative shadow DOM template.

 ## `<af-progress>`